norsan/ruby-ftpd-sample/README.md

 ruby-ftpd-sample
 ================

-ftp daemon sample by ruby
+ftp daemon sample by ruby.

+This program is undder MIT License.